 Now, to most this would seem like a sad story, but I must be honest.
 I've been in the entertainment business since 1986.
 That's a lot of props, supplies, books, molds, things to repair, papers and more papers.
 Walking into a room was not pleasant because it was like walking into the “Den of Unfinished Projects”.
 Hundreds of them.
 Everything had value either monetarily or in terms of sentimental value.
 Almost everything needed parts or repairs.
 When I sold everything I suddenly had to let go.
 I had to prove to myself that I was not a hoarder.
 I am happy to say that I am not.

 What's next?
 I still plan to sell a few things as I build up my inventory, but I'm never going to carry a big inventory ever again.
 I do need to make a living but I also have to be realistic with this Covid thing.
 The sales are not there and may never return.
 The roots of my company were always about “difficult to find items.”
 As we grew we got sidetracked and started becoming a shop that had everything, which is the death of many a company because you have to hire really smart people who know about everything.
-I want to get back to innovation rather than worry about cheap prices.
+I want to get back to innovation rather than worry about having the lowest prices.

 Our inventory.
 Right now of course I have nothing, but it's nice to start over with fresh product from time to time.
 I am not bringing everything back.
 What goes and what stays depends on the market.
 Right now the market is very soft for all things related to the performing arts, or anything with a big crowd.
 Some of our haunt, mini-golf and laser tag customers have reopened and are doing well.
 We'll just have to see.
 It's unlikely I'll bring back latex rubber until I have at least a half-drum pre-sold.